PrincetonUniversity/hpc_beginning_workshop/07a_installing_software/README.md

 ## A Word on R

+An updated version of R is ready to used without loading any modules.
 To start R and then immediately exit:

 ```
 $ R